About the Foundation Skills Assessment Tool

 Foundation skills are fundamental to participation in the workplace, the community and in adult education and training.

-FSAT will also enable training providers to benchmark the language, literacy and numeracy (LLN) levels of their students, so they can measure the effectiveness of their programs through pre and post assessment.
+FSAT will also enable training providers to benchmark the English language, literacy and numeracy (LLN) levels of their students, so they can measure the effectiveness of their programs through pre and post assessment.

 Benefits of participating in this phase of development